 Our last day on the island!
 On this day, we wanted to take it easy and visit some places on Santa Cruz Island.
 We hired a taxi through the hotel ($60) and he drove us to several places and waited while we explored.
 It was perfect and basically like having your own private driver for the day!

 Our first stop was the Highlands View Galapagos, famous for its magic swing which was definitely a hit with all of us!
 We arrived her when they opened and were the only ones here, so we got to enjoy the swings for quite some time.
 After the swing, you will hike around the property and see their farm animals, and old fashioned sugar cane press powered by a donkey just like they did back in the day and some beautiful hiking trails.
-The entrance fee is $5 for adults and $3 for kids and definitely worth a visit!
+The entrance fee is $5 for adults and $3 for kids and definitely worth a visit and one of the best things to do in the Galapagos Islands with kids!
 This property is owned by a local family and it’s awesome that they allow visitors to explore their beautiful grounds.

 After the Highlands View we drove to Los Gemelos, two massive craters.
 These are essentially volcanic sinkholes and quite a sight to see!
 You can hike the circular trail, it takes about 30 minutes.

 Our last stop of the day was El Chato Tortoise Reserve.
 Now we really should have skipped this as the tortoises that were on the property of our hotel were more active, closer to the trails and in a more beautiful setting.
 But if you don’t have tortoises at your hotel, this is one of the few places you can see them in their natural habitat.
 The cost to enter is $5 per person.
 This is one of the few places to see Galapagos tortoises and I personally preferred them roaming freely on our hotel grounds.